demure/dotfiles/formating.md

 	E. Use Cases:
 		* Identity Code
 		* Give long description and details
-		* If 'short' description can't fit on same line
+		* If 'short' description can not fit on same line

 	```
 	## Some comment...
-	# ...and it's second line
+	# ...and its second line
 	some code
 	```